Heydar Aliyev Military Lyceum

+Heydar Aliyev Military Lyceum (from 1998 to 2004: Nakhchivan branch of Jamshid Nakhchivanski Military Lyceum) is a branch of the Jamshid Nakhchivanski Military Lyceum established in the Nakhchivan Autonomous Republic by the order of the President of Azerbaijan dated 13 March 1998 and the decree of the Minister of Defence dated 9 April 1998.

+On 5 March 2022, it was placed under the subordination of the National Defense University (Azerbaijan).

+Participation in military parades

+Cadets of the Lyceum took part in the Day of the Armed Forces of Azerbaijan parade in 2018.

 History

 It was established in 1998 by decree of President Heydar Aliyev dated to 13 March and by the order of Defence Minister Safar Abiyev on 9 April.
 It was officially opened on 13 October 1999.
 Speaking about the need to establish this institution, Aliyev said that "Historically, young people from Nakhchivan tended to become officers", primarily referencing the "six generals in the army of Tsarist Russia from the Kangarli dynasty".
 At the time of its creation, it had 56 cadets.
-It was abolished by decree of President Ilham Aliyev on 27 February 2004 and was renamed after Heydar Aliyev, who had passed away over two months prior.
+It was abolished by decree of President Ilham Aliyev on 27 February 2004 and was renamed after Heydar Aliyev, who had died over two months prior.

 Activities

 Over a year later after its renaming in December 2005, Aliyev visited the lyceum.
 In June 2019, Minister of National Defense of Turkey Hulusi Akar visited the lyceum alongside his Azeri counterpart Zakir Hasanov, where he got acquainted with the conditions at the lyceum.

 Cadets of the lyceum are participants in all military parades in Azerbaijan, including national parades in Baku, usually holding trumpets.
 On Independence Day in October 2017, a military parade through the capital of the republic in honor of the 25th anniversary of the establishment of the first Azeri military unit saw the participation of the lyceum.
 During the Baku Victory Parade of 2020, a detached formation from the lyceum for the first took part in a Baku parade.